Want a straight AR-15 rifle without the gun store jargon?

 I could not find official MSRP on their website, but a Gunbroker listing had the rifle at $975.
 I would expect about a $1,000-$1,100 for a new one.

-Smith & Wesson comes to the table with a budget rifle aimed at the average range-goer, and their second version, the Sport II, has a few improved features.
+Smith & Wesson came to the table with a budget rifle aimed at the average range-goer, and their second version, the Sport II, has a few improved features.
 They know that most people don't care about dust covers, lug nuts, M203 barrel cuts, and less than a 1/9 twist.
 They give you what you want in a rifle.
-Factory MSRP is $739.
+Factory MSRP for the Sport II is $649.

 No list of best-priced AR-15s would be without the original Armalite.
 Factory MSRP is $1,073 and for what you get, this rifle is practically a steal.
 The slightly longer barrel and other features make this a very popular rifle.

 Smith & Wesson is a legendary American company for good reason.
 Their M&P line comes to market with exceptional quality at a high value.
-Get their AR-15 decked out with Magpul Dynamics gear at the factory MSRP $1,259, and you won't have to invest in other AR-15 parts.
+Get their AR-15 decked out with Magpul gear at the factory MSRP $1,239, and you won't have to invest in other AR-15 parts.
 The magazine release is smooth, and it includes what some consider the perfect AR-15 barrel.